The symptoms of COVID-19 are similar to common illnesses such as a cold or influenza (flu). You may have one or more of the following:

-- sore throat
+a sore throat

 sneezing and runny nose

-Please be patient with our process, we are endeavouring to keep you and our staff safe from coronavirus and prevent transmission of infection.
+Please be patient with our process, we are endeavouring to keep you and our staff safe from COVID-19 and prevent transmission of infection.
 We are also trying to keep you safe from catching COVID-19 if you just have a normal cold or flu.

 What happens if I have coronavirus?

 Fortunately most people only have a mild illness.
 If you are unwell and your swab comes back positive for coronavirus we will send you URL links on self-care at home.
 Your disease will be reported to public health so that contacts can be traced and isolated.
 If you condition deteriorates we will try to keep you at home as long as possible where this is safe to do so, we are able to loan you equipment to take recordings of your pulse and oxygen saturation and temperature at home and keep in touch via video consults.
 This will ensure that you are only hospitalised when absolutely necessary.